 I realize that not everybody is a fan of Corvair’s, but for those of you that are, I have some eye candy for you.
 This is a “trunk” full of air cooled goodness.
 It’s got chrome.
 It’s got four carbs.
 It also has working air conditioning.
 Haters may hate, but I think this a totally boss setup.
 If and when I own a naturally aspirated Corvair, it will be a copy of this setup.
 Oh and don’t mind the shadowed silhouette in the picture, I’m still learning how to ruin my own photography.

 Today was the final launch for a manned space craft by the NASA program (for now).
 That means that all of your lofty dreams of being a real life astronaut, and repelling off of that weird mysterious face on the moon are now null and void.
 You will never feel the force of a rocket on your back pushing you to 17,000 mph, and you won’t be taking the moon rover over any sweet jumps.
 Again, sorry to be the bearer of bad news.
 Luckily for you, you have something more exciting than intergalactic space travel in your life.
 I’ll give you a hint.
 The special thing is in front of you right now.
-It’s called – a sextuplet of shiny new NASA related pictures! » Continue reading more of this post…
+It’s called – a sextuplet of shiny new NASA related pictures!
+Continue reading The Final Launch – Now You’ll Never Be An Astronaut.

 It seems to be common practice in car enthusiast households to have pets named after cars, auto parts or famous figures in automotive history.
 I personally know of several pets past and present that have had some great names.